Morningstar’s Top Minimalist Fund Picks to Simplify Your Retirement Portfolio

 Target-date funds are the ultimate in set-it-and-forget-it simplicity, providing investors with an inclusive lineup of age-appropriate investments.
 Results also indicate they’re effective, as investors in them tend to reap much of the gains they generate.
 (Investors in many other fund types haven’t been as successful.)
 Not all target-date funds are strong, as nearly all employ the “house brand” of mutual funds, but the best ones are very effective.
-Morningstar’s top-rated target-date fund lineups are BlackRock's LifePath Index series and Vanguard's Target Retirement series.
+Among Morningstar’s top-rated target-date fund lineups are the BlackRock LifePath Index series and the T. Rowe Price Retirement lineup.

 Retirement savers who would like to maintain control over their portfolios’ allocations can’t go too far wrong with the low costs and broad diversification that accompanies index funds and exchange-traded funds.
-Several traditional index funds garner top ratings from Morningstar analysts; most core index funds reside in Morningstar's large-cap blend, foreign large-blend, intermediate core bond, and intermediate core-plus bond categories.
+Several traditional index funds garner top ratings from Morningstar analysts; most core index funds reside in the large-cap blend, foreign large-blend, intermediate core bond, and intermediate core-plus bond Morningstar Categories.

 Of course, active funds can serve as worthy core holdings for accumulators, too, though investors must understand and be comfortable with their style biases in order to ride out their inevitable bouts of underperformance relative to the broad market.
-Funds such as Dodge & Cox Stock (DODGX), Oakmark Fund (OAKMX), and the various Primecap-managed funds are good examples.
+Funds such as Dodge & Cox Stock DODGX, Oakmark OAKMX, and the various Primecap-managed funds are good examples.

 The target-date retirement category, a subset of the target-date universe, is home to several worthwhile multi-asset funds geared toward retirees.
-Vanguard Target Retirement Income (VTINX) and BlackRock LifePath Index Retire (LIRKX) receive Gold ratings from Morningstar’s analyst team.
+BlackRock LifePath Index Retire LIRKX and Vanguard Target Retirement Income VTINX receive Gold and Silver ratings, respectively, from Morningstar’s analyst team.
 Target-date funds take different tacks when the target date hits; some flatline their equity allocations, while others continue to change the portfolios’ allocations.

 Of course, active funds can make sense in retirement, too.
-In addition to some of the names mentioned in the Accumulator discussion above (Dodge & Cox, Oakmark, Primecap, and so on), it’s worth noting that American Funds are now available without loads or transaction fees on the Schwab platform.
-Funds like American Funds Fundamental Investors (AFIFX,) American Funds Washington Mutual (WSHFX,) and American Funds International Growth & Income (IGIFX) are stellar core options.
-Nor should retirees ignore core funds that play solid defense; AMG Yacktman (YACKX) is one such option.
+In addition to some of the names mentioned in the accumulator discussion above (Dodge & Cox, Oakmark, Primecap, and so on), it’s worth noting that American Funds are now available without loads or transaction fees on the Schwab platform.
+Funds like American Funds Fundamental Investors AFIFX, American Funds Washington Mutual WSHFX, and American Funds International Growth and Income IGIFX are stellar core options.
+Nor should retirees ignore core funds that play solid defense; AMG Yacktman YACKX is one such option.